Builds are configured using the

 [build.targets.sdist] exclude = [ "/.github", "/docs", ] [build.targets.wheel] packages = ["src/foo"]

-build command without any arguments will build all defined targets, each in an isolated environment:
+build command without any arguments will build the sdist and wheel targets:

 To only build specific targets, use the